payamparvizi/adaptive_optics_gym/README.md

 pip install gym==0.23.1
 ```

-Other versions of the Gym framework, can be found in the link below:
+Other versions of the Gym framework can be found in the link below:
 ```
 https://pypi.org/project/gym/#history
 ```